ft-interactive/g-xaxisdate/README.md

 Pre styled and positioned date x-axis for use with the FT's g-chartframe architecture as part of the Visual Vocabulary.
 As the name suggests it creates a date x-axis that can be appended to the .plot obejct in the g-chartframe hopefully eliminating the need to code another standard x-axis.

-A centralised axis component for easy maintenance of styles and date formatting accross the full Visual Vocabulary.
-The axis component also appends the correct script tags for use with the FT Pre-Flight script in Adobe Illustrator.
+A centralised axis module for easy maintenance of styles and date formatting accross the full Visual Vocabulary.
+The axis module also appends the correct script tags for use with the FT Pre-Flight script in Adobe Illustrator.

 Will also work with other builds where the axis is called into an svg.